Applying to the Honors Foundations Program

 - 26 ACT or 1230 Redesigned SAT (M/EBRW)

-Once Honors admissions opens for Fall 2022, invitation letters for this process will be mailed to qualified WVU admits approximately 1-3 weeks after receiving their admissions decision from WVU.
+Once Honors admissions opens for Fall 2023, invitation letters for this process will be mailed to qualified WVU admits approximately 1-3 weeks after receiving their admissions decision from WVU.
 Note that admissions benchmarks may be updated for Fall 2023 and more information will be available mid-summer.

 3.7+ on a 4.0 scale OR

 Students who are invited through this process will receive an email invitation to complete an extended application.
 In your extended application, you will tell us more about you, your interests and why you want to join the Honors College.
 Extended applications will be considered for admission on a rolling basis by the Honors Admissions Committee.
 Students should hear an admissions decision from the committee within around one month of their application submission.

 Students who do not meet the minimum GPA or test score requirements to receive